Today was my first day playing poker for 10 days as I have been out of the country. It's gonna be a low volume month, which is crap.

 BB: $108.65 (108.7 bb)

-Pre-Flop: Hero is SB with 4 of spades A of spades
+Pre-Flop: Hero is SB with 4 A

 MP calls $1, 2 folds, Hero completes, BB checks

-Flop: ($3) 2 of spades 9 of clubs 5 of spades (3 players)
+Flop: ($3) 2 9 5 (3 players)

 Hero bets $2, BB folds, MP raises to $6, Hero calls $4